SuperOfficeDocs/superoffice-docs/docs/en/admin/learn/screen/soap-config.md

 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Service, onsite
-so.topic: help
+so.topic: reference
+so.user: admin
+so.user.tooltip: Settings and maintenance
 language: en
 ---

-# SOAP
+# SOAP (ONSITE only)

-In the **SOAP** screen, you can configure the SOAP interface.
+In the SOAP screen, you can configure the SOAP interface.
 You can set up 3 types of port access:

 * **Port: Customer**: This tab specifies which IP addresses should have access to the port which offers customer-portal-related functionality.
 This includes the customer's requests and external messages and the knowledge base.
 * **Port: Request**: This tab relates to request handling functionality in SuperOffice Service.
 Computers with IP addresses within one of the ranges specified here will have access to running SOAP functions that provide this functionality.